ryanbugden/Smooth-Operator/README.md

 Choose the type of points you'd like to evaluate.
 Only points with a `smooth` flagged will be checked.
 Triangle points are smooth points with only one off-curve.
 Circle points are smooth points with two off-curves.

 ### Results
 This is the output of the tool, allowing you to see which specific points might cause issues in your interpolation.
-When you click on a row, all open glyph windows will not only go to the that glyph, but also mark the problem point with a red star.
+When you click on a row, all open glyph windows will not only go to the that glyph, but also mark the problem point with a **red star** (see below).

 <img src="./images/glyphview.png" width=400px>